 Jaguar Land Rover will not develop brand new models using the MLA platform, reports Automotive News Europe.
 Officially, the move has led to the cancellation of the all-new Jaguar XJ electric sedan.
 Unofficially, future projects Road Rover and Jaguar J-Pace electric SUVs are among the casualties due to the decision.

-Media reports were rife of the existence of the Jaguar J-Pace until early this year.
-Word on the European media was that this model was Jaguar’s answer to the Tesla Model X, and the BMW iX and the Mercedes EQE SUV that hit the markets next year.
+Media reports were rife of the existence of the Jaguar J-Pace until early 2021.
+Word on the European media was that this car was Jaguar’s answer to the likes of Tesla Model X, BMW iX, and Mercedes EQE SUV (debuting in 2022).

 Jaguar J-Pace FAQs

 The Jaguar J-Pace program has reportedly been canceled.